Focus and Scope

 Instructions for Reviewers

-Reviewers are asked to comment on the argument, methodology and structure of the manuscripts provided to them.
+Reviewers are asked to comment on the argument, methodology, and structure of the manuscripts provided to them.
 Comments should usually be limited to one page and please keep in mind that these will be passed on the author(s).
 If relevant, reviewers are asked to write comments to the editor in a clearly-labelled separate section.
-Please advise the editor whether the paper should be a) accepted as is, b) accepted with minor revisions (please specify), c) revised and resubmitted to the journal (please specific required changes) or d) rejected.
+Please advise the editor whether the paper should be a) accepted as is, b) accepted with minor revisions, c) revised and resubmitted to the journal or d) rejected.

 The ICCT asks all authors to observe high standards with respect to publication ethics, taking into account the following points in particular.
 For more information, see the Committee on Publication Ethics (COPE) website.

 - All manuscripts submitted to ICCT must be original pieces of work that have not been published elsewhere and are not simultaneously under review at another outlet.
-Authors wishing to publish work with ICCT that has already been published elsewhere must seek permission from ICCT’s research coordinator beforehand.
+Authors wishing to publish work with ICCT that has already been published elsewhere must seek permission from ICCT Research Coordinator beforehand.

-- Any potential conflict of interest must be made clear to ICCT’s research coordinator at the point of submission.
-This includes any financial interests or connections related to the work, potential bias in the manuscript’s findings that reflect an author’s commercial, academic or governmental affiliations.
+- Any potential conflict of interest must be made clear to ICCT Research Coordinator at the point of submission.
+This includes any financial interests or connections related to the work, potential bias in the manuscript’s findings that reflect an author’s commercial, academic, or governmental affiliations.
 If the manuscript is published, relevant conflict of interest information will be included in a statement in the paper.